XJFlash Module

 Custom development

-XJFlash can also be used for standalone programming requirements including direct access to I²C and SPI busses or custom protocols such as Microchips ICSP.
+The most common use of XJFlash is programming the SPI/QSPI NOR flash used to configure an FPGA, but XJFlash can also be used for standalone programming tasks including via direct access to I²C and SPI busses or custom protocols such as Microchips ICSP.

 The required connections do not need to come from an FPGA on the target board.
-Providing the protocol signals are available on a header on that board, it should be possible to use XJFlash to achieve fast programming as part of an XJTAG solution.
+If the protocol signals are available on a header, it should be possible to use XJFlash to achieve fast programming as part of an XJTAG solution.

 Minimum theoretical time for conventional boundary scan: 35 minutes.